Novo Nordisk Foundation

-The Novo Nordisk Foundation is an international enterprise foundation focusing on medical treatment and research.
+The Novo Nordisk Foundation (NNF) is an international enterprise foundation focusing on medical treatment and research.

-In 2021, the foundation had a net worth of $93.73 billion (697 billion DKK), making it the wealthiest charitable foundation in the world.
-Novo Nordisk Foundation owns Novo Holdings A/S, a holding company that is the majority shareholder of Novo Nordisk, a Danish pharmaceutical corporation.
+In 2023, the foundation had a net worth of DKK 1,060bn (€142bn ≈ US$148bn), making it the wealthiest charitable foundation in the world.
+NNF owns Novo Holdings A/S, a holding company that is the majority voting shareholder of Novo Nordisk, a Danish pharmaceutical corporation.

+In 2024 the foundation awarded DKK 10.1bn (€1.35bn) in grants.

+In 2023, the foundation awarded grants worth 9.1bn DKK (approx. $1.33bn) and paid out 5.8bn DKK (approx. $0.84bn).

-From 2010 to 2015, the foundation distributed more than US$1.3 billion for research, innovation, treatment, education and humanitarian and social purposes.
+From 2016 to 2022, the foundation distributed more than US$4.5bn in grants for research, innovation, treatment, education, humanitarian and social purposes.

-In 2021, the foundation awarded grants worth $1.18 billion (8.8 billion DKK) and paid out $0.65 billion (4.8 billion DKK).

-The Foundation typically distributes more than US$300 million each year to research within the fields of Life sciences and Bioscience.
-While the main focus lies within biomedicine and biotechnology research, the Foundation also awards grants for research in general practice and family medicine, nursing and art history.
+While the main focus lies within biomedicine and biotechnology research, NNF also awards grants for research in general practice and family medicine, nursing and art history.

 History

 In 1922, Danish professor August Krogh received permission to produce insulin in the Nordic countries.
 This sparked the development of new diabetes treatments and the beginning of a Danish business and export venture.
 Several foundations were also established which have subsequently merged into the Novo Nordisk Foundation.

-In recent years, the Foundation has increased its focus on innovation, diabetes treatment and grants for humanitarian and social purposes.
-In 2016 the Foundation awarded a little over 420 million US dollars to the Capital Region of Denmark to establish Steno Diabetes Center in Copenhagen, a diabetes treatment and research institution.
+In recent years, the Novo Nordisk Foundation has increased its focus on innovation, diabetes treatment and grants for humanitarian and social purposes.
+In 2016, the Novo Nordisk Foundation awarded a little over 420 million US dollars to the Capital Region of Denmark to establish Steno Diabetes Center in Copenhagen, a diabetes treatment and research institution.
+In 2020, the Novo Nordisk Foundation established the BioInnovation Institute in Copenhagen with a €470 million grant, an independent Novo Nordisk Foundation aimed at accelerating life science start-ups.

-Constellation and ownership structure
+Legal structure

 The Novo Nordisk Foundation is an established enterprise foundation.
-It is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk and Novozymes) while combining business and philanthropy within scientific, humanitarian and social purposes.
-The Novo Nordisk Foundation's investment activities are managed by its 100%-owned subsidiary, Novo Holdings A/S which sole purpose is to invest the foundations wealth and ensure financial returns.
+It is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk and Novozymes) while combining business and philanthropy with scientific, humanitarian and social purposes.
+The Novo Nordisk Foundation's investment activities are managed by its 100%-owned subsidiary, Novo Holdings A/S whose sole purpose is to invest the foundations wealth and ensure financial returns.
 Novo Holdings A/S is also the holding company for the foundation's ownership in Novo Group (Novo Nordisk and Novozymes).

 Ownership structure

-The Novo Nordisk Foundation is obligated to maintain its controlling ownership in the Novo Groups two largest companies: Novo Nordisk and Novozymes.
+The Novo Nordisk Foundation is obligated to maintain its controlling ownership in the Novo Group's two largest companies: Novo Nordisk and Novozymes.